 Buying a car now is all about consumer empowerment.
 Indeed, car sales staff are more used to dealing with customers who are fully genned up on the minutiae of the model they are buying and often know more about specific models than they do.

-Car dealers and car manufacturers have responded to this demand for information with greater levels of transparency in order to entice and win customers.
+At long last, car dealers and car manufacturers have started to respond to this demand for information.
+You can now expect greater levels of transparency in order to entice and win customers.
 And that’s got to be good news for buyers.

-If you’re in the market for a new or used car, and tend to shop locally with the same brand, then simply go on to that dealer’s website.
-Chances are most of the answers you require are there because dealer websites have changed beyond recognition in recent years in terms of content and functionality.
+If you’re in the market for a new or used car, and want to shop locally with a particular brand, then simply go on to your local dealer’s website.
+Chances are most of the answers you require will be there.
+Dealer websites have changed beyond recognition in recent years in terms of content and functionality.
 Expect 360º images of cars, maybe even a video, a choice of funding options, independent reviews of the dealership and the ability to talk to someone out of working hours through Live Chat.

 However, if you’re casting a wider net and haven’t decided on brand or model then the world really is your oyster.
-To make the process as easy as possible, The Car Expert has gathered together five websites that are all worth looking at.
+To make the process as easy as possible, The Car Expert has gathered together the best websites for buying a new or used car.

-The benefit of all these websites are that they are not aimed at petrolheads (although there’s still plenty on offer to engage them!), but serious buyers who want to choose the most appropriate models for their needs and budgets.
+The benefit of all these websites is that they are not aimed at petrolheads, but serious buyers who want to choose the most appropriate models for their needs and budgets.
 Each website has their own strengths and USPs, but all of them offer the time-saving option of being a one-stop shop for your next car.

 USP: The biggest selection of new and used cars for sale in one place